Bachelor of Arts in Art History

 - Studio Course (4 units): Majors are required to complete at least one introductory Studio Art course.

 The purpose of the honors thesis is to extend and deepen work done in an Art History class; the topic should have focus and clear parameters.
 Typically an honors thesis is not an exploration of a new area that the student has never studied before.
 The minimum requirement for admission to the honors program is an overall GPA of 3.7, and at least 3.7 in Art History courses.
 Students must complete at least five Art History courses at Stanford by the end of their junior year; four must be completed by the end of winter quarter.
 Students interested in the honors program should consult their potential adviser by the beginning of junior year.
-Thesis advisers must be in residence during Autumn Quarter of the student's senior year, and it is highly recommended that they are in residence during the rest of senior year.
+Thesis advisers must be in residence during fall quarter senior year, and it is highly recommended that they are in residence during the rest of senior year.
 Students wishing to write an honors thesis must announce their intention by submitting an intent form signed by their thesis adviser (who need not be the student's academic adviser) by February 1 of their junior year.

 Candidates for the honors program must submit to the Art History faculty a five-page thesis proposal, including bibliography and illustrations, and one completed paper that demonstrates the student's ability to conceptualize and write about issues.
 The complete proposal must be submitted to the department's undergraduate coordinator no later than the third week of Spring Quarter of the candidate's junior year so it can be read, discussed, and voted upon at the faculty's regular meeting in early May.
 A candidate is accepted into the honors program by a simple majority.